 Where sovereign debtors find difficulty in meeting their commitments on existing debt obligations they may reschedule or restructure their debt, negotiating for changes in the terms of the debt.
-Ecuador announced in December 2008 that it planned to default on debt which it regarded as immoral.29 Some argue that such defaults should be regarded as legitimate under some circumstances, and there is a literature on "odious debt".30 After Argentina declared a moratorium which affected bond issues, bondholders31 sued Argentina in federal district court in the US and moved to certify a class action.32 Argentina argued that "the only really effective way to resolve a sovereign debt crisis ... is through voluntary debt restructuring." and that " to the extent bond litigation is expanded from suits by individual bondholders ... into one or more class actions, this will serve as a disincentive to participating in the debt restructuring effort and will interfere with that effort."33 Despite this argument the court certified the class.
+Ecuador announced in December 2008 that it planned to default on debt which it regarded as immoral.38 Some argue that such defaults should sometimes be regarded as legitimate, and there is a literature on "odious debt".39 A paper on this issue by Gulati and Panizza, focusing on Venezuela, but also making a more general argument, suggests that "if opposition parties in countries with despotic governments today were to monitor and make public the potential problems with debt issuances by their despotic rulers under their own local laws, it would raise the cost of capital for those despots.40

+After Argentina declared a moratorium which affected bond issues, bondholders41 sued Argentina in federal district court in the US and moved to certify a class action.42 Argentina argued that "the only really effective way to resolve a sovereign debt crisis ... is through voluntary debt restructuring." and that "to the extent bond litigation is expanded from suits by individual bondholders ... into one or more class actions, this will serve as a disincentive to